TomiRoura/Next-Auth/README.md

 1. Clone this repository to your local machine.
 2. Copy `.env.example` to `.env` and fill in the required environment variables.
 3. Run `npm install` to install dependencies.
-4. `(for node v18 or lower):` Uncomment polyfills for `webCrypto` in `src/lib/auth/index.ts`
-5. Update app title, database prefix, and other parameters in the `src/lib/constants.ts` file.
-6. Run `npm db:push` to push your schema to the database.
+4. Run `npm db:push` to push your schema to the database.
-7. Execute `npm dev` to start the development server and enjoy!
+5. Execute `npm run dev` to start the development server.